defcube/uwsgiFouine/README.rst

-uwsgiFounie is a uwsgi log parser.
+uwsgiFouine is a uwsgi log parser.

 Call uwsgiFouine with a uswgi log file, and you will be given reports telling you where uwsgi is spending it's time.